Murray Cook: The Wiggles

-After "a career as a struggling musician in Sydney", Cook returned to university and studied early childhood education at Macquarie University, where he met Anthony Field and Greg Page and formed the Wiggles in 1991.
+Cook returned to university and studied early childhood education at Macquarie University, where he met Anthony Field and Greg Page and formed the Wiggles in 1991.
 Cook worked as a preschool teacher for two years before the success of the Wiggles forced him to quit.
 According to Field, Cook would have been content to "continue teaching and perhaps move into an academic role in the field.
 He knows his stuff and is simply great with children".

-Cook was conscious that he was probably the first guitarist children would see, and said, "I always think that if it inspires kids to play guitar later on that would be great.
-I think it would be really nice if in 15 years I read that somebody got into guitar playing because of [The] Wiggles".
-Guitar Magazine speculated that since Cook was one of the first guitarists children were exposed to, he might be the most influential guitarist in the world.
-Cook's major musical influences were the Beatles, the Rolling Stones, the Who, and Eric Clapton.
-In 2007, Cook owned a collection of thirty vintage guitars.

 As a member of the Wiggles, Cook wore a red skivvy and served as an instrumentalist and vocalist.
 He came up with the Wiggles' signature index finger-wagging move after watching professional ten pin bowlers do the move on television.
 He was considered the intellectual and analytical member of the group (something referred to in several episodes of their TV show), so he acted as mediator for their group decisions.
 When the Wiggles received honorary degrees from the Australian Catholic University in 2006, Cook gave the commencement speech to the graduates.
 On 17 May 2012, it was announced that Cook, along with Greg Page and Jeff Fatt, would be retiring from the Wiggles at the end of the year.
 He was replaced by Wiggles cast member Simon Pryce.
 Cook and the others expected to remain involved with the creative and production aspects of the group.
 In 2013, Cook served as the group's tour manager.
+Cook told the Newcastle Herald, about his music career after his retirement from the Wiggles, "I was kind of feeling my way for a few years, I guess".